abmccull/wildwest/SMS_INTEGRATION_EXAMPLES.md

             Thanks for your interest, {customerName}!
           </h3>
           <p className="text-green-700 mb-4">
             We've received your request for {selectedService}.
 For faster service, you can also text us directly.
           </p>

           <SmsButton
             variant="inline"
             leadId={leadId}
             messageType="quote_request"
             templateData={{
               name: customerName,
-              service: selectedService
+              service: selectedService,
             }}
             message={`Hi!
 I just submitted a lead form for ${selectedService}.
 Please text me back with more information about the next steps and timeline.`}
           />